 Man, I hate credit.

 I think it’s dumb that you need to maintain it, build it, and worry about it when you’re just starting out in your financial life.
 I wish I could sit up here on my comfy website throne and tell everyone that credit is useless and that you don’t actually need it.
-But let’s be honest…”Just pay cash for everything” makes about as much sense as Miley Cyrus to Millennials nowadays.
+But let’s be honest…”Just pay cash for everything” isn’t possible for everyone.

 While I think you shouldn’t buy cars with loans or put random stuff on a credit card, there has to be a some sense of realism with the financial state of our generation.
 I know my readers are mostly my age, and we aren’t making it rain quite yet.
 I also know this: